Wissam Tarif: Biography

 Tarif was born in Lebanon's Beka'a Valley city of Zahlé, (زحلة His family comes from the small mountain town of al-Karaoun on the banks of Lake Litani in the same region.
 They are known in Lebanon for their courage when faced with the occupation of their town (the family was the first to have their home blown up by the invading army).

 "When, at 12 years old, my friend Jude was run over by a military tank, I was splattered by his flesh.
 I can still taste the burning skin whenever I remember it.
 It was something that changed my life, made me aware of the importance of being human, being a person," Tarif recalls.

 Having grown up with the sounds, smells and tragedy of continuous conflict all his life, at the age of 13, Wissam Tarif was sent by his family to South America (Paraguay and Argentina), where he joined elder brothers who had been sent ahead of him.

 Immersing himself in civil society institutions in Beirut, Tarif started by working for Greenpeace where he began to get a feel for the region's concerns at grass roots level, making his initial appearance on the opinion and analysis pages of well-known and respected Middle East newspapers and magazines, such as An-Nahar.
 Coming, as he did, to the attention of numerous politicians and leading intellectuals in Lebanon (as was the case with the redoubtable Samir Kassir, with whom a warm friendship grew), Tarif soon became an integral part of intellectual life in Beirut.
 Anxious, however, to continue contributing to democracy and human rights values in the region, he eventually moved to Damascus, Syria, where he founded a cultural centre.

 Parallel to this, Tarif became a prime mover of the Opposition forces in Syria, working closely with well-known artist, political dissident, prisoner of conscience and human rights leader Kamal Labwani, (sent to jail in Syria on a 15-year term for his advocacy of democracy) to found the Liberal Democratic Union.
 Tarif worked to support and promote the values of a movement known as the Damascus Spring, which blossomed following the coming to power of the new President of Syria, Bashaar al-Assad.
 The tightening of the Syrian regime's grip on power led to the imprisonment of the majority of voices claiming freedom and democracy.

 Working for democracy

-Since then, Wissam Tarif has led a continuous campaign for the democratisation of Syria, Lebanon and the Middle East.
-Appreciated for his in-depth political and strategic published analyses, he has made a reputation not only among the diplomatic and political communities in Lebanon and Syria, but amongst intellectuals, communicators and thinkers.

 Interrogated 17 times by the Syrian security police during his time in Syria, there have been various attempts on his life.
-Undeterred, he continues to campaign as Director of the Middle East human rights organisation, the Foundation for the Defense of Prisoners of Conscience (FDPOC).
+He continues to campaign as Director of the Middle East human rights organisation, the Foundation for the Defense of Prisoners of Conscience (FDPOC).